The Jo Cox Foundation is made up of a small and ambitious team based in London and Yorkshire.

-Emily joined the team in early 2020, in a new role to support and grow the Foundation’s network of grassroots More in Common groups.
-Emily has worked in community development for almost a decade, on a range of initiatives to improve wellbeing, connectedness and equality of opportunity within diverse communities.
-Outside of work, Emily is an MA student at King’s College London, focusing on community responses to extremism.
-Emily is also a meditation teacher, a translator of Arabic and mother to one energetic toddler.
+Emily joined the team in early 2020, in a new role to grow the Foundation’s More in Common Network.
+Emily has worked in community development for over a decade, working on projects to improve wellbeing and foster cohesion within diverse communities.
+Emily recently received the Sir Lawrence Freedman Award for her master's work on cohesion and extremism at King's College London.
+She is also a translator of Arabic and a meditation teacher.

 Jo Atkins-Potts, Campaigns Manager

 Jo joined the foundation in 2020 having previously founded a consultancy firm specialising in strategic development and volunteer engagement for charitable organisations.
 She has worked across varying organisations including the Trussell Trust, the Felix Project and educational organisations in Seoul, South Korea.
 Beyond work at the Foundation, she is passionate about food, her rescue dog, good mental health, and gender equality.
 Originally from North Carolina, she is a true believer in the power of community and hospitality.

 Josh Westerling, Communities and Policy Officer